Skip to content

 What is Meckel’s Diverticulum?

-Meckel’s diverticulum (say: “die-ver-tic-yu-lum”) is a small pouch on the wall of the lower part of the small intestine (bowel) and is usually present at birth.
-A normal intestine doesn’t have this pouch.
-It occurs in about 2% of the population.
+Meckel’s diverticulum is a small pouch on the wall of the lower part of the small intestine (bowel).
+A normal intestine does not have a pouch.
+The condition is congenital, which means it is present at birth.
+It occurs in a small percentage of the population.

 SYMPTOMS